 Develop a plan for learning to speak again.
 Ask your doctor about the options available to you.

-Keep in mind that your sense of smell will be severely affected by the operation, as you will be breathing through your neck.
-Because of this, you may be at increased risk of things like food poisoning.
+Keep in mind that your sense of smell will be severely affected by the operation.
+This is because you will be breathing through your neck.
+Because of this, you may be at increased risk for things like food poisoning.
 Consider labeling all the foods in your refrigerator with expiration dates, since you may not be able to smell spoilage.
 Also double check your smoke alarms to be sure they are working since you may not be able to smell smoke in the event of a fire.